SecUSo/privacy-friendly-ludo/README.md

 ### API Reference

-Mininum SDK: 17
+Mininum SDK: 21
 Target SDK: 24

 ## License

 Privacy Friendly App Example is licensed under the GPLv3.
-Copyright (C) 2016  Karola Marky
+Copyright (C) 2017  Julia Schneider

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by